 - 4. If the precise medication you are looking for still cannot be found, add it to the User-defined Drugs Table and then search for it again in the Chart Review Drug Tables.
 The medication can be added to the User-defined drug table using the "User-defined Drugs Table" button in the Access database. - Once you have opened the User-defined Drugs forms, enter the generic name and up to three brand names, if they are known.
-Look these up in the GHC Formulary. - Select your name from the drop-down menu entitled "Added by". - Click the "Today" button which will enter today's date in the "Added On" field. - Multiple medication records can be added within the year by advancing the > button at the bottom left side of the screen to add additional records. - Click the "Close Form" button to return to the Medication tab.
+Look these up in the GHC Formulary. - Select your name from the drop-down menu entitled "Added by". - Click the "Today" button which will enter today's date in the "Added On" field. - Multiple medication records can be added within the year by advancing the > button at the bottom left side of the screen to add additional records.

+- Click the "Close Form" button to return to the Medication tab. - 5.
 Return to the "Search Chart Review Drug Tables:" form and search for the drug name you just entered in the User-defined Drug table.
 Select the name and it will auto-fill into the Medication drop-down menu and into the blank text box.
-Directions for selecting reason for cessation
+Use the "Delete Med Record" button in the Access database to delete records entered in error or blank records that were accidentally created.
+Do not attempt to delete a record by using buttons on your keyboard such as Delete or Backspace.
+This does not actually delete the record.